yenonn/k8s-template/Readme.txt

 Question: How to setup?
 Answer: run ./setup.sh

+Question: How to erase the setup?
+Answer: run ./setup --clean

 Question: How to run?
 Answer: `vi Pod.yaml` will immediately repopulate the template for you.